 ~ Stephanie Bailey, Ph.D.

 Local artists were carefully matched with physics faculty or graduate students to work together.
-We hope this collaboration will
+This collaboration

-The outcome of these collaborations will be displayed as a group exhibition that invites the public to engage with our physicists and artists.
-The exhibition will be at the R. Blitzer Gallery during the month of March 2019 and is curated by participating artist Tauna Coulson.
+The outcome of these collaborations was displayed as a group exhibition that invited the public to engage with our physicists and artists.
+The exhibition was at the R. Blitzer Gallery during the month of March 2019 and was curated by participating artist Tauna Coulson.

-Join us for a special opening night reception on Friday, March 1, 2019, 5-9 PM.
-There will be live music, hors d'oeuvres, and lively discussion.
+We held a special opening night reception on Friday, March 1, 2019, 5-9 PM with live music, hors d'oeuvres, and lively discussion.

-A panel discussion of participating artists and physicists will be held on Saturday, March 16, 2019, 12-2 PM.
-The public is invited to participate and ask questions.
+A panel discussion of participating artists and physicists was held on Saturday, March 16, 2019, 12-2 PM.
+The public was invited to participate and ask questions.